Guide last updated by Hester Swift, September 2025

 We also recommend the following research guides:

-At IALS, the main EU collection is on the fourth floor, with some additional material in the Short Loan Collection and the basement Reserve; many online resources are also available.
-Further details of print and online material are given below.
+At IALS, the main EU collection is on the fourth floor (classmarks GO1.A1 and FOL GO1.A1), with some additional material in the Short Loan Collection and the basement Reserve; many online resources are also available.
+Further details are given below.

 Online sources

-Westlaw UK and Lexis®Library (see IALS Electronic Law Library) both include the contents of the L Series (that is, EU legislation) back to 1952.
-These are not arranged into OJ issues, but presented in the form of individual legislative instruments.
+Westlaw UK and Lexis+ UK (see IALS Law Databases page) both include the contents of the L Series back to the 1950s, as individual legislative instruments, not journal issues (like the EUR-Lex version from October 2023).

-Westlaw UK has documents published in the C Series back to about 1980, plus a few 1970s documents (all come under 'Information and Notices' on the EU page); Lexis®Library has them back to 2000 (under 'EU Materials').
+Westlaw UK has documents published in the C Series back to about 1980, plus a few 1970s documents (under 'Information and Notices').
+Lexis+ UK has them back to 2000 (under 'EU Materials').

 English edition |